Christina-Giar/NMN-tomo/README.md

 Simulation: The code produces the simulation figures of the Appendix, Figure 5.

-Error bars: The code produces slighly different error bars than the ones reported in the paper.
-The full code was written in Julia.
-The code produces error bars that take into account the finite sampling noise.
-In the Julia code we also consider the measurement noise and the reported error bars are slightly larger than the ones on this code.
-We present the results from this code vs the one on Julia.
+Error bars: We use the bootstraping technique to calculate error bars that account for the sampling error.